prakash-shekhar/notes/history/ww2.md

 - Japan and USSR fought over Khalkin-Gol, but backed off cos they were scared, so they went south and seized French Indochina
 - US started freezing finances in Japan's bank and refused to sell oil
 - US wanted to send a message from San Francisco to Peral Harbor
+### Five examples of technology
+- blood transfusions
+- airplanes
+- tanks
+- atomic bomb
+### Isoroku Yamamoto
+Japanese Naval leader.
+Jpaan sent out people to some of the leding kids in universities had them accumu,late knowledge and bring it back home.
+Yamamoto is one of these, he went to Harvard to study, he also studied the US and told Japan that they would lose against the US.
+He said that he would fight for the first 6-12 months against the US, but after that all bets were off.
+He was correct about it, Japan started losing after 6 1/2 months at Battle of Midway, he was assassinated by the US
+### After Pearl Harbor
+FDR declares war on Japan in front of congress, only person who disagrees is Jeanette Rankin, Germany declares war on the US bcos lend-lease.
+### Executive Order 9066
+Places Japanese-Americans into internment camps
+### Henry Kaiser
+Shipyard Owner, experimented in ways to motivate workers, free healthcare, affordable housing, increased training and safety.
+### Bracero
+Mexican workers come from Mexico and work on American farms, fills the gap for agricultral workers after a lot of agricultural workers moved to industry.